megaxis-for-ethtokyo/megaxis_for_ethtokyo/prompt-nft-market-poly/README.md

-# NextJS NFT Marketplace with TheGraph
+# NextJS NFT Marketplace

+this project is NFT Market of megaxis developed with TheGraph

 ## 1. Git clone the contracts repo